Graduate Students

 Faculty and Postdocs

-- #DigBlk Post-doc Fellows
+- #DigBlk Post-doc Fellows (2 per year)

-- #DigBlk Mellon Post-doc Fellows
+- Mellon Post-doc Fellows (2 per year)

-- #DigBlk Visiting Faculty
+- #DigBlk Commonwealth Faculty Fellows (2 per year)

-- #DigBlk Mellon Commonwealth Faculty Fellows
+- Mellon Commonwealth Faculty Fellows (2-4 per year)

 Undergraduates

-- Hourly Undergraduate Researchers
+- Hourly Undergraduate Researchers (6-10 hours per week)

 In addition, we can arrange to provide space for visiting scholars who would like to intern with us.

-#DigBlk Scholars Graduate Assistantships
+#DigBlk and Mellon Graduate Assistantships

-This program provides a graduate research assistantship with the opportunities to work with an interdisciplinary cohort including graduate student leaders, undergraduate researchers, postdoctoral fellows, librarians, IT specialists, scholars, and community and university partners from within the institution and beyond.
-The Center for Black Digital Research (CBDR) houses the award-winning Colored Conventions Project, Douglass Day, and the Black Women’s Organizing Archive, projects committed to Black archive-building and that utilize digital methods and public engagement to introduce buried histories of Black organizing to scholarly and broader public audiences. #DigBlk Scholars receive:- Enhanced funding packages
+The Center for Black Digital Research houses the award-winning Colored Conventions Project, Douglass Day, and the Black Women’s Organizing Archive, projects committed to Black archive-building and that utilize digital methods and public engagement to introduce buried histories of Black organizing to scholarly and broader public audiences.

 - Professional development funds to advance your research and training opportunities